Autophagy is a Novel Therapeutic Target of Impaired Cognition in Fragile X Syndrome

 With this grant the Zukin team examined whether impaired autophagy causes impaired learning in Fragile X mice.
 They also investigated whether it can explain the differences seen in the structure of spine-like protrusions on dendrites (connections between neurons), which in Fragile X appear immature.
 Then they will look for novel therapeutic strategies that target the autophagy pathway to rescue autophagy and learning in Fragile X mice.

-They found that activation of autophagy corrects PSD-95 and Arc abundance, identifying a potential mechanism by which impaired autophagy is causally related to the Fragile X phenotype and revealing a previously unappreciated role for autophagy in the synaptic and cognitive deficits associated with fragile X syndrome.
+They found that activation of autophagy corrects PSD-95 and Arc abundance, identifying a potential mechanism by which impaired autophagy is causally related to the Fragile X phenotype and revealing a previously unappreciated role for autophagy in the synaptic and cognitive deficits associated with Fragile X syndrome.